Elizabeth Bishop: Travels

 Bishop had an independent income from early adulthood, as a result of an inheritance from her deceased father, that did not run out until near the end of her life.
-This income allowed her to travel widely, though cheaply, without worrying about employment, and to live in many cities and countries which are described in her poems."Elizabeth Bishop", poets.org, Retrieved April 25, 2008 She wrote frequently about her love of travel in poems like "Questions of Travel" and "Over 2000 Illustrations and a Complete Concordance".
+This income allowed her to travel widely, though cheaply, without worrying about employment, and to live in many cities and countries, which are described in her poems.
+She wrote frequently about her love of travel in poems like "Questions of Travel" and "Over 2000 Illustrations and a Complete Concordance".
 She lived in France for several years in the mid-1930s with a friend from Vassar, Louise Crane, who was a paper-manufacturing heiress.

 In 1938, the two of them purchased a house at 624 White Street in Key West, Florida.
 While living there Bishop made the acquaintance of Pauline Pfeiffer Hemingway, who had divorced Ernest Hemingway in 1940.

 She later lived in an apartment at 611 Frances Street.

 From 1949 to 1950, she was the Consultant in Poetry for the Library of Congress, and lived at Bertha Looker's Boardinghouse, 1312 30th Street Northwest, Washington, D.C., in Georgetown.

 Upon receiving a substantial ($2,500) traveling fellowship from Bryn Mawr College in 1951, Bishop set off to circumnavigate South America.
 Arriving in Santos, Brazil, in November of that year, Bishop expected to stay two weeks but stayed 15 years.
 She lived in Petrópolis with architect Lota (Maria Carlota) de Macedo Soares, who was descended from a prominent and notable political family.
 Although Bishop was not forthcoming about details of her romance with Soares, much of their relationship was documented in Bishop's extensive correspondence with Samuel Ashley Brown.
-However, the relationship deteriorated in its later years, becoming volatile and tempestuous, marked by bouts of depression, tantrums and alcoholism.
+In its later years the relationship deteriorated, becoming volatile and tempestuous, marked by bouts of depression, tantrums and alcoholism.
 The relationship is depicted in the 2013 film Reaching for the Moon.